-Let me tell you this…weaning your dog off of Prozac is very similar to weaning a person from the drug.
+If you want to wean your dog off Prozac it is very similar to weaning a person from the drug.
 It can be done easily and safely.
 But slooooowwwly

 REMEMBER THIS 2012 QUOTE FROM TOM CRUISE?